lukstafi/ppx_minidebug/README.md

 - `~hyperlink:"./"` or `~hyperlink:"../"` depending on the relative locations of the log file and the binary
 - `~hyperlink:"vscode://file//wsl.localhost/ubuntu23/home/lukstafi/ppx_minidebug/"`
+  - if left-clicking a link from within VS Code Live Preview follows the file in the HTML preview window rather than an editor window, middle-click the link
 - `~hyperlink:"https://github.com/lukstafi/ppx_minidebug/tree/main/"`

 #### Recommended: `values_first_mode`